wrightling/dlrosi/README.md

 - [x] make the clone commands run in parallel
 - [x] display output from clone commands and maintain order
 - [x] create CLI interface to handle first-time cloning
+- [x] refactor repos to read from .dlrosirc
-- [ ] refactor repos to read from .rosirc
+- [ ] refactor clone to read from .dlrosirc
-- [ ] refactor clone to read from .rosirc
+- [ ] refactor Directories.base_dir to read from .dlrosirc
 - [ ] create CLI interface to handle executing commands across all repos (dlrosi exec)
 - [ ] add CLI params for restricting commands to subsets of the repos
 - [x] refactor directory locations to be in config